IFIP EGOV 2022 PROGRAMME

 Studenthuset, SH63

-Session 23 – Open Data Chairs: Efthimios Tambouris, Anneke Zuiderwijk & J. Ramon Gil-Garcia
+Session 23 – Open Data Chairs: Efthimios Tambouris & J. Ramon Gil-Garcia

 Karin Ahlin and Jonathan Crusoe.
 Why Should You Use Open Data?
 A Document Study Examining Persuasion Rhetoric of OGD benefits